1994 California gubernatorial election

-The 1994 California gubernatorial election was held on November 8, 1994, in the midst of that year's Republican Revolution.
+The 1994 California gubernatorial election was held on November 8, 1994, in the midst of that year's "Republican Revolution".
 Incumbent Republican Pete Wilson easily won re-election over his main challenger, Democratic State Treasurer Kathleen Brown, the daughter of Pat Brown and younger sister of Jerry Brown, both of whom had previously served as governor.
+Primaries were held on June 3, 1994.

 Although Wilson initially trailed Brown in the polls as a result of the state's faltering economy, his signature opposition to affirmative action and state services for illegal immigrants (with the associated Proposition 187) eventually led to his win.
-Wilson won 25% of the African American vote and 15% of the Latino vote, which was widely attributed to his support of Prop 187.
+Wilson won 25% of the African-American vote, a fairly strong performance for a Republican; however, he won only 25% of the Latino vote, a weak performance which was widely attributed to his support of Proposition 187.
+This was the first California gubernatorial election since 1974 in which the winner was of a different party from the incumbent president.

-Primary elections

-They were held on June 3, 1994.